mikeizbicki/cmc-csci046/README.md

 big-oh:
-    big-o of the word ladder with set vs list memory usage O(1) vs O(n) vs O(n^2)
+    big-o of the word ladder with set vs list memory usage O(1) vs O(n) vs O(n^2) accidentally quadratic

 twitter:
     sys.exit() and bash $?
+    use the cowsay and fortune as an example for piping

 in the sorting assignment, the _merge function is a dependency of quick_sorted();